hashicorp/vagrant/website/source/docs/disks/index.html.md

 <div class="alert alert-warning">
   <strong>Warning!</strong> This feature is experimental and may break or
   change in between releases.
 Use at your own risk.
 It currently is not officially supported or functional.
+Please refer to the providier specific disk documentation for more information on how to use and enable this feature.
 </div>

 Vagrant Disks is a feature that allows users to define what mediums should be attached to their guests, as well as allowing users to resize their primary disk.

 For examples on how to achieve this, among other use cases, please refer to the [usage](/docs/disks/usage.html) guide for more information!

 For more information about what options are available for configuring disks, see the